Pmpraduman/Flipkart-Data-Analytics-Project-Using-SQL/README.md

 FROM user_activity;
 ```
 #  Findings and Conclusion
-## **This  project  uncovers  key  insights  into  Flipkart’s  user  behavior,  product  performance,  and customer sentiment using SQL-driven analysis.**
+## This  project  uncovers  key  insights  into  Flipkart’s  user  behavior,  product  performance,  and customer sentiment using SQL-driven analysis.

+###  ●  User  Behavior:  Clear  distinction  between  active  buyers  and  passive  browsers  helps
+identify target segments for conversion strategies.
+###  ●  Purchase  Trends:  High  interest  in  discounted  and  fast-delivery  products,  but  noticeable
+drop from cart additions to checkout — signaling optimization opportunities.
+###  ●  Logistics  Performance:  Products  with  poor  ratings  face  higher  return  and  cancellation
+rates, highlighting the need for better delivery and quality control.
+###  ●  Regional  Insights:  Cities  like  Delhi,  Mumbai,  and  Bangalore  show  the  highest
+engagement, guiding location-based marketing and logistics decisions.
+###  ●  Sentiment Categorization:
+###  ●  Reviews  were  tagged  as  ‘Good’  if  they  included  words  like  “fast,”  “authentic,”  or  “value  for
+money,”  and  as  ‘Bad’  if  they  mentioned  “delay,”  “broken,”  or  “fake.”
+This  helped  identify
+key areas to improve customer experience.

+#  Conclusion:

+###vThis  analysis  provides  actionable  insights  that  can  drive  better  product  strategy,  personalized user  engagement,  logistics  efficiency,  and  overall  business  growth  —  all  powered  by  structured
+SQL insights.